U.S. Department of Transportation

 1200 New Jersey Avenue, SE

 Washington, DC 20590

-The Investment and Economic Analysis Team plans and conducts a program of studies that assess the condition and performance of our nation's highways, bridges, and transit facilities, and provides insight into the implications of various alternative funding scenarios.
-A blend of expertise in engineering and economics enables this team to break ne1 ground, researching and developing the tools used to conduct these studies assistance to the Federal Highway Administration.
+The Economic Investment Strategies Team plans and conducts a program of studies that assess the condition and performance of our nation's highways, bridges, and transit facilities, and provides insight into the implications of various alternative funding scenarios.
+A blend of expertise in engineering and economics enables this team to break new ground, researching and developing the tools used to conduct these studies to assist the Federal Highway Administration (FHWA)leadership.

 Vision: Lead the Federal Highway Administration in the development of effective transportation legislation and policies.

 Some of the benefits of highway investment are relatively easy to comprehend such as the creation of construction jobs, improved passenger and freight mobility – due to more direct routes, better facilities, and less congestion – and improved access to existing facilities and undeveloped land.
 But understanding the full, measurable, and long term benefits of highway investment requires focused research.
-The Federal Highway Administration (FHWA) is coordinating a Highways and the Economy Initiative to improve our understanding of highway-led employment and productivity growth.
+The FHWA seeks to improve our understanding of highway-led employment and productivity growth.
 This research is valuable for policymakers, State and local officials, academics, and other transportation professionals.

 Please direct all questions and comments to PolicyStudiesFeedback@dot.gov.